How to Get More Deep Sleep

 There are a variety of things you can do to get more deep sleep to feel rested each day.
-Even though you may be sleeping, you may not be getting the deep sleep that you need to restore your mind and body.
+Even though you may be sleeping, you may not be getting the amount of deep sleep that you need to restore your mind and body.
 Follow these tips to learn how to get the deep sleep you need to function properly.

 6 Tips to Get More Deep Sleep